 Once you are certain that what your eyes need is a blue light filter for your office lighting, you might consider improving on aesthetics and also on blue light filtering characteristics with the following products:

 Color selection is unfortunately extremely limited and spectral transmission characteristics are unknown.
 Again, if blue light sensitive, go for warm colors.
 (Personally I’d stay away from the ones that appear blue, although apparently they positively influence the mood in some people).
-You may buy classroom light filters on Amazon (commission link) or Mayer-Johnson (no commission).
+You may buy classroom light filters on Amazon (commission link).

 This specific blue light filtering solution was applied in the above mentioned scientific experiments that show the benefits of blocking blue light from office and/or classroom lighting.